create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 *width* is the width in pixels of the image.
 *height* is the height in pixels of the image.
 *components* are the number of components of the image (0-4).
-*array* is a optional MFInt32 array with pixel data.
+*array* is an optional MFInt32 array with pixel data.

 <x3d-script-area name="X3D ECMAScript Example: new SFImage (width, height, components, array)">
 <pre>